Ho-Yin Mak

 Previously, I was on the faculty of Georgetown University (2022-25) and the Hong Kong University of Science & Technology (2009-15).
 I completed my Ph.D. and M.S. degrees from the University of California at Berkeley, and my B.S. degree from Northwestern University.

 My research interests cover operations research, data science and operations management.
-On the methodological side, I focus on developing prescriptive analytics methods that converts data into business decisions.
+On the methodological side, I focus on developing prescriptive analytics methods that convert data into business decisions.
 My current interests include methods for dimensionality reduction for stochastic optimization and algorithmic fairness in data-driven optimization.

 On the applications side, my work in operations management aims to develop both managerial insights and analytics solutions to complex problems arising in: